Beneful Dog Food Safety Warning

 Beneful Dog Food is Suspected of Causing Sickness and Deaths

-Comments: This email alert, circulating since late January 2007, was drawn from a posting on DoggyBling.com, a community Web site for dog lovers.
-Over the course of several weeks, pet owners from different parts of the U.S. reported on the site that their dogs had gotten sick and/or died after being fed Beneful Dog Food purchased at Wal-Mart stores in December 2006.
+Analysis: This email alert, circulating as of January 2007, was copied and pasted from a posting on DoggyBling.com, a community Web site for dog lovers.
+Over the course of several weeks, pet owners from different parts of the U.S. reported on the site that their dogs had gotten sick and/or died after being fed Beneful Dog Food purchased at Walmart stores in December 2006.
 Some owners described what appeared to be mold growing on the food.

 Two similar incidents were reported in the Huntsville, Texas Item on January 31.
 Huntsville residents Robert Barley and Janet Rambeck told the paper their dogs had died within days of eating Beneful Dog Food.
 In the same article, DoggyBling.com owner Ric Eddins confirmed receiving at least 20 similar reports.
 All the victims displayed identical symptoms, Eddins said, including "white gums, glazed eyes, trouble standing, acting sluggish or lethargic in nature and loss of appetite."
 He called for all dog owners to stop feeding Beneful to their pets pending further investigation.